autotelicum/Smooth-CoffeeScript/install/install-notes.md

 ## Test of the setup

-Open a commnad line terminal and run:
+Open a command line terminal and run:

     node --version
     #    v0.6.1